vargas-gabriel/tarjanFullStackIntro/readme.md

 ===

 - npm init & git init usuals
+- add .gitigore
 - `npm install express pg`: "pg" is the package that will allow us to run SQL queries
 - set up our folders (Server, public, etc)
+- move a copy of JQuery into "server/public/vendors"
+- setup github repo and do 1st push

 - build out our interface for adding a song and viewing songs
 - get handshakes working for GET and POST routes